anlsys/valgrind/taskgrind/paper/PLAN.md

 - Runtime Determinacy Race Detection for OpenMP Tasks - (2018) (Europar)

+- A Study of Memory Anomalies in OpenMP Applications - (2020) (IWOMP)
+    - les outils state of the art ne permettent pas de traiter tous les "memory anomalies", il faut accumuler les outils -> avec Taskgrind, on peut tous les traiter
+        - 3.1 Use of Uninitialized Memory
+        - 3.2 Use After Free
+        - 3.3 Use of Stale Data

 - OmpSs-2 - A Toolchain to Verify the Parallelization of OmpSs-2 Applications - 2020 (= juste au niveau d'une tâche, avec suggestions de correction)

 # TODO
 TODO à regarder: